-As things stand, if you don't pay your rent, your landlord cannot exercise its usual right of forfeiture (i.e take steps to recover possession of your premises) until 30 June 2020, although this date could be extended by the Government.
-However, after 30 June 2020 (or any extended date), your landlord can then seek to recover possession for any previously unpaid rent.
+As things stand, if you don't pay your rent, your landlord cannot exercise its usual right of forfeiture (i.e. take steps to recover possession of your premises) until 30 June 2020, although this date has been extended by the Government to 31 December 2020.
+However, after 31 December 2020 (or any extended date), your landlord can then seek to recover possession for any previously unpaid rent.